igoramadas/jarbunq/README.md

 - Everything logged to the console by default, easily customized to log elsewhere
 - Email and push notifications for actions handled by the service
 - Eventhooks to automate payments and integrate with external systems
-- Easily add your own features via we a plugins file
+- Easily add your own features via we a plugins file / folder

-### Planned features

-- Support push or SMS notifications
-- Support hot-reloading of settings and modules (no need to restart the service)
-- Create a single app-package using [pkg](https://github.com/zeit/pkg)

 ## Crazy quick start guide